MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/lcs-solutions/app-validation-lcs-solutions.md

 [!include[banner](../includes/banner.md)]

-This topic provides information about the requirements that are used to verify that custom code meets Microsoft guidelines, and that a solution package can be successfully deployed in a Dynamics 365 for Finance and Operations environment.
+This topic provides information about requirements used to verify that custom code meets Microsoft guidelines, and that a solution package can be successfully bundled and delivered in a Dynamics 365 for Finance and Operations environment.

 Microsoft requires specific reviews in order to validate the following requirements:

 -   A partner's custom code meets Microsoft guidelines.
--   A Microsoft Dynamics Lifecycle Services (LCS) solution package can be successfully deployed.
+-   A Microsoft Dynamics Lifecycle Services (LCS) solution package can be successfully bundled and delivered.
--   Transactions can be completed.
+-   Core ISV business scenarios can be transacted.

 Currently, partners must demonstrate that these requirements have been met by doing test deployments and then sharing the results with Microsoft.
 No code will be deployed on a customer environment that Microsoft hasn't validated.
 Partners must complete the following curation artifacts and tests: